Biographia Literaria: Wordsworth and poetic diction

-The later chapters of the book deal with the nature of poetry and with the question of diction raised by Wordsworth.
+The later chapters of the book deal with the nature of poetry and with the question of poetic diction raised by Wordsworth.
 While maintaining a general agreement with Wordsworth's point of view, Coleridge elaborately refutes his principle that the language of poetry should be one taken with due exceptions from the mouths of men in real life, and that there can be no essential difference between the language of prose and of metrical composition.
 A critique on the qualities of Wordsworth's poetry concludes the volume.

 The book contains Coleridge's celebrated and vexed distinction between "imagination" and "fancy".
 Chapter XIV is the origin of the famous critical concept of the "willing suspension of disbelief" when reading poetic works.

 The missing transcendental deduction

 At the beginning of chapter 13, Coleridge attempts to bring his philosophical argument to a head with the following claim:

-DESCARTES, speaking as a naturalist, and in imitation of Archimedes, said, give me matter and motion and I will construct you the universe….
+DESCARTES, speaking as a naturalist, and in imitation of Archimedes, said, give me matter and motion and I will construct you the universe....
 In the same sense the transcendental philosopher says; grant me a nature having two contrary forces, the one of which tends to expand infinitely, while the other strives to apprehend or find itself in this infinity, and I will cause the world of intelligences with the whole system of their representations to rise up before you.

-The two forces were derived from F.W.J. von Schelling's System of Transcendental Idealism of 1800.
+The two forces were derived from Schelling's System of Transcendental Idealism of 1800.
 In that work, Schelling offers the first systematic use of dialectic (thesis, antithesis and synthesis), though it is not a term he uses.

 Dialectic only works if the original term (the thesis) already contains its opposite within itself.
 Schelling derived this original duality by arguing that: